HONEY Stablecoin

 A flow diagram of the `$HONEY` minting process and associated contracts is shown below:

-```mermaid theme={null}
+```mermaid actions={false} theme={null}

 graph LR

-User[User] -->|Asset| HoneyFactory[HoneyFactory]
+User[User] -->|"collateral"| HoneyFactory[HoneyFactory]

-HoneyFactory -->|Mint| User
+HoneyFactory -->|"HONEY"| User

-HoneyFactory -->|Shares| USDCVault[USDC Vault]
+HoneyFactory -->|"collateral"| USDCVault[USDC Vault]

-USDCVault -->|Shares| HoneyFactory
+USDCVault -->|"shares"| HoneyFactory

-HoneyFactory -->|Shares| BYUSDVault[BYUSD Vault]
+HoneyFactory -->|"collateral"| BYUSDVault[BYUSD Vault]

-BYUSDVault -->|Shares| HoneyFactory
+BYUSDVault -->|"shares"| HoneyFactory

-HoneyFactory -->|Shares| USDT0Vault[USDT0 Vault]
+HoneyFactory -->|"collateral"| USDT0Vault[USDT0 Vault]

-USDT0Vault -->|Shares| HoneyFactory
+USDT0Vault -->|"shares"| HoneyFactory

-HoneyFactory -->|Shares| USDEVault[USDE Vault]
+HoneyFactory -->|"collateral"| USDEVault[USDE Vault]

-USDEVault -->|Shares| HoneyFactory
+USDEVault -->|"shares"| HoneyFactory

 ```